Diversity at ISC High Performance

 But in other aspects our community is less diverse, especially with regard to gender.
 Women remain underrepresented in the STEM workforce, including that of HPC.
 This also is apparent at conferences like ISC, where only 10 to 15 percent of attendees are women.
-To help females who do work in our industry have a stronger representation at community gatherings, we have appointed STFC Hartree Centre’s Alison Kennedy as ISC 2017 Diversity Chair and introduced specific goals to increase gender diversity in our conference program.
+In her position as the ISC 2019 Diversity Chair, Kim McMahon of Cloud Foundry Foundation, will be actively sharing her expertise in executing a sustainable plan regarding improving gender diversity at our conference.

 Male vs. Female Representation at ISC 2018

 Over 70 percent of ISC High Performance attendees are from outside Germany.
 As we are an HPC forum for an international community, it is important to us that geographic diversity is reflected in the program offering as well as the individual session set-up.